-Sub-indicator 3: Incooporation of impacts net-zero 2050 (or sooner)/no more than 15°C warming
+Sub-indicator 3: Incorporation of the impacts of net-zero by 2050 (or sooner)/no more than 1.5°C warming

 - Only one report achieved a 'Yes' at the Sub-Indicator level: Shell's auditor, EY, for auditor consideration of climate (Sub-indicator 2). - None provided criteria required to meet Sub-indicator 3: Inputs aligned with net zero GHG emissions by 2050 or sooner (and no more than 1.5°C of global warming).